 (b) At least 18 standard cubes necessary for formation of one specimen of specified mix, shall be cast by site staff well in advance.
 From these 18 cubes any 3 cubes may be selected at random to be tested for crushing strength of 7 days.
 The crushing strength obtained should satisfy the specified strength for the mix as per specification or agreement.
 If the strength is satisfactory then the remaining cubes will form the standard samples for calibration of rebound hammer.
-In case of failure, the site staff should totally reject the samples and remove them also and then make another set of samples by fresh mixing or alternatively, out of the remaining 15 cubes 3 cubes will be tested on 28 days.
-If the 28 days' tests are found satisfactory then remaining 12 cubes will form the standard sample for calibration at 28 days' strength otherwise all samples shall be rejected and whole procedure repeated to form a fresh specimen.
+In case of failure, the site staff should totally reject the samples and remove them also and then make another set of samples by fresh mixing or alternatively, out of the remaining 15 cubes 3 cubes will form the standard sample for calibration at 28 days' strength otherwise all samples shall be rejected and whole procedure repeated to form a fresh specimen.
 All the results shall be recorded in a register.